Saint Thomas Christians: Socio-cultural and religious identity

 Upper-caste Hindus and Saint Thomas Christians took part in one another's festival celebrations.
 In some places in Kerala, the Hindu temples and Saint Thomas Christian churches were built on adjoining sites by the Hindu kings.
 Until the 19th century, Saint Thomas Christians had the right of access to Hindu temples, and some leading Saint Thomas Christians held the status of sponsors at Hindu shrines and temple festivals.
 In the 19th century, however, Saint Thomas Christian integration with the Hindu caste system was disrupted: their clean-caste status was questioned in some localities, and they were denied access to many Hindu temples.
 They tried to retaliate by denouncing Hindu festivals as heathen idolatry.
 Clashes between upper-caste Hindus and Saint Thomas Christians occurred beginning in the late 1880s, especially when festivals coincided.
 Internecine violence among various Saint Thomas Christian denominations aggravated their problems.

 Existing traditions, music, rituals and social life

 Pesaha Appam (unleavened bread) similar to a matzah is prepared on Maundy Thursday to commemorate the Passover of the Lord, rooted in its Jewish traditions.

 Kozhukkatta is prepared by Nasranis on the Saturday prior to Palm Sunday and the day is hence called Kozhukatta Saturday.

+Saint Thomas Christian women cover their heads with a shawl, scarf or nettu (mantilla).

 Saint Thomas Christians still retain many of their ancient traditions and rituals, both in their social and religious life.
-Prior to the 1970s, the Nasrani Qurbana was sung in only Syriac.
+Before the 1970s, the Nasrani Qurbana was sung only in Syriac.
 Many of the tunes of Saint Thomas Christian worship in Kerala, especially those in the East Syriac tradition, are remnants of Syriac tunes of antiquity.